SannyTelyas/string-calculator-js/README.md

 - I applied the concept of "pipes" => https://vanslaars.io/post/create-pipe-function/ => I realize that there is this little extra effort I cannot apply because of checkNegatives => v2.0
 - I check twich video to check how to pipe the checkNegative function (I remember something about R having this)
 - I applied the R.tap function => v3.0
+- I exported the original class as a function => v4.0

 ---